dossyb/bookish/README.md

 * Set placeholder image for books added without a cover.
 * Update pathing of assets for build version.
 * Add hover text on book covers in Homepage view to display book's title, this will allow the user to distinguish between multiple books with a placeholder cover.
+* Pre-load back cover when component is mounted rather than when arrow is clicked
 * Fix some of the responsive side panel's functionality.
 * Change "Add new book" button to a plus symbol and make the text appear when hovered over.
 * Show 3 bookshelves by default regardless of number of books in books.json.